 Doesn’t it makes sense that we should try to address the problem instead of throwing good money on top of bad?
-Obviously, incarceration isn’t the answer because many offenders just keep coming back after they’ve “paid” their debt to society.
+Obviously, incarceration isn’t always the correct answer to every case, because many offenders just keep coming back after they’ve “paid” their debt to society.

 What do former prisoners face upon their release? (these may vary depending on location)

-1. They must check in with a probation or parole officer.
+1. They must, on a regular basis, check in with a probation or parole officer.